tonsky/datascript/README.md

 * Runs in a browser
 * Simplified schema, not queryable
 * No need to declare attributes except for `:db/cardinality` `:db.cardinality/many` and `:db/valueType` `:db.type/ref`
-* Any value can be used as value.
-It’s better if they are immutable and fast to compare
+* Any type can be used for values.
+It’s better if values are immutable and fast to compare
 * No `db/ident` attributes, keywords are _literally_ attribute values, no integer id behind them
 * AVET index for all datoms
 * No schema migrations